 - Equity Market: Equity market is a market wherein the investors deal in equity instruments.
 It is the market for residual claims.

 - Money Market: The market where monetary assets such as commercial paper, certificate of deposits, treasury bills, etc. which mature within a year, are traded is called money market.
 It is the market for short-term funds.
 No such market exist physically; the transactions are performed over a virtual network, i.e. fax, internet or phone.

-- Capital Market: The market where medium and long term financial assets are traded is a capital market.
+- Capital Market: The market where medium and long term financial assets are traded in the capital market.
 It is divided into two types:

 - Primary Market: A financial market, wherein the company listed on an exchange, for the first time, issues new security or already listed company brings the fresh issue.

-- Secondary Market: Alternately known as Stock market, a secondary market is an organised marketplace, wherein already issued securities are traded between investors, such as individuals, merchant bankers, stock brokers and mutual funds.
+- Secondary Market: Alternately known as the Stock market, a secondary market is an organised marketplace, wherein already issued securities are traded between investors, such as individuals, merchant bankers, stockbrokers and mutual funds.

 - By Timing of Delivery

 - Cash Market: The market where the transaction between buyers and sellers are settled in real-time.

 - Futures Market: Futures market is one where the delivery or settlement of commodities takes place at a future specified date.